satellogic/iquaflow-airport-use-case-old/README.md

-# *This use case is under construction.
-The dataset is not available yet.*
+# *This use case is obsolete, see the new version: [airplane-use-case](https://github.com/satellogic/iquaflow-airplane-yolov5-use-case)*

 # Airplane Detection IQF Experiment